 poisons that often slip into our dog foods from this country on a regular basis.
 Second Walmart hot dogs taste great!
 At a dollar a

 package they go along way.
-I'm sure today's hot dog is not a hot dog of yesteryear, not even sure if there's any meat in them their critters
+I'm sure today's hot dog is not a hot dog of yesteryear, not even sure if there's any meat in them their packages

 anymore.
 But Walmart is close and big if they screw something up, I don't have to go to China to hold them accountable, additionally hotdog's are